-The Great Lakes system is a series of five large connected lakes, one small lake, four connecting channels, and the St. Lawrence Seaway.
-The five large lakes are Superior, Michigan, Huron, Erie, and Ontario.
-They hold about 18% of the world's freshwater and about 90% of the freshwater in the United States.
-Forty million U.S. and Canadian citizens depend on this system for clean drinking water.
+The Great Lakes systemoffsite link includes five large lakes, one small lake, four connecting channels, and the St. Lawrence Seaway.
+The large lakes are Superior, Michigan, Huron, Erie, and Ontario.
+They hold about 90% of the freshwater in the United States and approximately 20% of the world's freshwater supply.
+Forty million residents of the United States and Canada depend on this system for clean drinking water.

-During the last ice age, a mile-thick ice sheet covered the area.
+During the last ice age, the mile-thick Laurentide ice sheet covered most of Canada and the northern contiguous United States.
 The massive weight and movement of this glacier gouged out the earth to form the lake basins.
-About 20,000 years ago the climate warmed and the ice sheet retreated.
-Water from the melting glacier filled the basinsoffsite link and the Laurentian Great Lakes were formed.
-Approximately 3, 000 years ago, the Great Lakes had formed into their present shapes and sizes.
-Today, the Great Lakes eco-region contains a wide variety of habitats including: aquatic, forest, marsh, wetland, and dune ecosystems.
-Widely varying climate, soils, and topography of the region, in combination with these diverse ecosystems, support more than 3,500 species of plants and animals.
+About 20,000 years ago, the climate warmed and the ice sheet retreated.
+Water from the melting glacier filled the basinsoffsite link, forming the Great Lakes.
+Approximately 3,000 years ago, the Great Lakes reached their present shapes and sizes.
+Today, the Great Lakes ecoregion contains a variety of habitats, including aquatic, forest, marsh, wetland, and dune ecosystems.
+Widely varying climate, soils, and topography support more than 3,500 species of plants and animals.

-Humans are also a part of the Great Lakes system.
-Commercial and sport fishing, agriculture, recreation and tourism, manufacturing, and shipping are all important to the region.
-These activities create jobs, and provide needed goods and services .
-The fishing industry extracts over 65 million pounds of fishoffsite link per year from the lakes, contributing more than one billion dollars to the region's economy.
-Agriculture produces corn, soybeans, hay, milk, and other food products.
-The area is also known for its heavy industry which produces steel, chemicals and other products that people use.
-A long and dangerous history of shipping on the Great Lakes played a critical role in settlement of the region and development of industry.
-Today more than 200 million tons of cargo pass through its water's each year.
+Humans are also part of the Great Lakes system.
+Commercial and sport fishing, agriculture, recreation, tourism, manufacturing, and shipping are all important to the region.
+These activities create jobs and provide goods and services.
+The fishing industry extracts millions of pounds of fish per year from the lakes.
+Farmers within this watershed produce corn, soybeans, hay, milk, and other food products.
+The area is also known for its industry that produces steel, chemicals, and other products.
+The shipping opportunities in the Great Lakes played a critical role in settlement of the region and development of industry.
+Today more than 200 million tons of cargo pass through its waters each year.

-There are a number of threats to the Great Lakes' ecosystems, including: invasive species, climate change, pollution, and habitat destruction.
-Climate change affects water temperatures, weather patterns and lake levels.
+Threats to the Great Lakes' ecosystems, include invasive species, climate change, pollution, and habitat destruction.
+Climate change affects water temperatures, weather patterns, and lake levels.
 Pollutants from residential, agricultural, and industrial areas reduce water quality.
 Land development decreases the amount of wildlife habitat.
-Fish populations have been declining in recent years as a result of these threats and increased fishing pressure.
+Fish populations have been decliningoffsite link in recent years as a result of these threats and increased fishing pressure.